murchlab/sample_package/README.md

     b.
 For finishing

-        Maching: From WIP (Work in Progress)
+        Machine: From WIP (Work in Progress)

 ### Drilling